Dapsone (On the skin)

 Warnings While Using This Medicine

-- If your symptoms do not improve or if they get worse, call your doctor.
-You should see some improvement within 12 weeks after starting the medicine.
+- Talk to your doctor if you do not see some improvement within 12 weeks after you start this medicine.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing